 - Is the GRE required?

 Official GRE scores are required.
-The GRE is one of the primary factors used to determine acceptance into the program.
+The GRE is factored into the admission decision.
 There is no minimum verbal and quantitative combined GRE score required.
 You can view the most recent averages here.
 We require a minimum 3.0 analytical writing score.
 Both the verbal and quantitative component and the analytical writing component are considered in the admissions decision.

 - Is there a specific PTCAS GRE code I should use?